PrestaShop/php-ps-info/README.md

 # PhpPsInfo

-phppsinfo provides a way to reports PrestaShop Requirements information about the PHP/MySQL/Apache environment, and offers suggestions for improvement.
+phppsinfo is a PHP script that allows you to test if your current environment fullfills PrestaShop's requirements, and offers suggestions for improvements.

-This script allow you to quickly test your environement, where you want to install PrestaShop.
+This script allows you to quickly test the environement where you want to install PrestaShop.

-The default credentials for display the result are :
+The default credentials for displaying the results are:

-* Login : prestashop
+* Login: prestashop
-* Password : prestashop
+* Password: prestashop

-You can set server env vars to override informations:
+You can set server env vars to override them:

 * `PS_INFO_LOGIN`
 * `PS_INFO_PASSWORD`